cambrozak/bpl001/doc/syllabus.md

 Each classroom session follows a *Lab-Lecture-Lab* format:

 A simple lab exercise is completed as a group to start the session.
-Students follow along with the instructor to load prewritten software and wire up components onto the Robot and observe resulting physical behavior.
+Students follow along with the instructor to load prewritten software, connect components to the Robot and observe resulting physical behavior.
-The sesssion does not proceed until every Robot is successfuly performing as expected.
+The sesssion does not proceed until every Robot is performing as expected.

 A short lecture explains how and why the lab exercise worked and answers open questions.
 The lecture also connects the lab exercise to examples in the real world.

-A final lab exercise challenges the students to implement their own original ideas by combining the first lab with previous learning.
+A final lab exercise challenges students to implement their own original ideas by combining the first lab with previous learning.

 ##Class Rules